Biak Numfor Regency: Geography

 The regency consists two of the three largest members of the Biak Islands archipelago at the northern entrance into Cenderawasih Bay.
 These two large islands are Biak and Numfor; the remaining large island within the Schouten Islands group, Supiori Island, was formerly also part of the regency but was administratively split off to form the separate Supiori Regency on 8 January 2004.
 Numfor Island lies due west of Biak.
 The remaining Biak Numfor Regency also includes the 54 small islands of the Padaido Archipelago, to the southeast of Biak, and there are 87 other small islands within the regency.

 Biak Numfor Regency covers an area of 2,601.99 km^{2}. and had a population of 126,798 at the 2010 Census and 134,650 at the 2020 Census.
-The official estimate as at mid 2023 was 147,404 (comprising 74,977 males and 72,436 females).
-The regency's administrative centre is the town (kota) of Biak, on the island of the same name.
+The official estimate as at mid 2024 was 150,318 (comprising 76,214 males and 74,104 females).
+The regency's administrative centre is the town (kota) of Biak, situated on the south coast of the island of the same name; more than half of the population of the regency lives in the urbanised area comprising the town and the neighbouring district of Samofa, which adjoins the town on its north side.

 Administrative districts

-The existing regency comprises nineteen districts (distrik), tabulated below with their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The existing regency comprises nineteen districts (distrik), tabulated below with their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
 The table also includes the location of the district headquarters, the number of administrative villages (totaling 254 rural kampung and 14 urban kelurahan) and minor islands within each district, and its post code.